 “The greatest thing you have working for you is not the photo you take or the picture you paint.
 It’s the imagination of the consumer.
 They have no budget.
 They have no time limit.
 And if you can get in that space, your ad can run all day.”

 You should never expect the first draft of anything you write or someone else writes to be great.

 The real magic happens once the first draft is knocked out.
 Without Wistia’s control emails to work with, we would’ve had to go through God knows how many iterations to get a strong first draft ready to optimize.
 Thankfully, Wistia’s got stellar marketers and copywriters on their team – so it was easy for us to ‘edit in the awesome.’

 With these lessons, it should be easy for you to edit the awesome into your email sequences, as well.

-And if you feel like this post is just scratching the surface of what you can do with your email copy (because it is), click here to be notified when our copywriting program 10x Emails reopens
+And if you feel like this post is just scratching the surface of what you can do with your email copy (because it is), click here to check out our copywriting program 10x Emails

 FINAL NOTE: There is no such thing as optimized copy.

 The very term “optimized copy” suggests a finality – but optimization is an ongoing thing.
 It’s never done.
 Wistia is still optimizing these emails.

 That said, when you A/B test your copy, you have the benefit of data to tell you if your optimization efforts paid off in that one moment in time.
 Did your new copy work?
 Should you push harder on a new focus in your messaging?
 That’s what testing can tell you – not necessarily which message is best but where you should keep applying energy…